Christian monasticism: Education

-The capitulary of 789 reads: "Let every monastery and every abbey have its school, in which boys may be taught the Psalms, the system of musical notation, singing, arithmetic, and grammar".
-There can be no doubt that by boys are meant not only the candidates for the monastery and the wards (generally the children of nobles) committed to the care of the monks but also the children of the village or country district around the monastery, for whom there was usually an external school attached to groups of monastic buildings.
+The capitulary of 789 reads: "Let every monastery and every abbey have its school, in which boys may be taught the Psalms, the system of musical notation, singing, arithmetic, and grammar."

 In the Middle Ages, monasteries conserved and copied ancient manuscripts in their scriptoria.
 A prospective monk first learned grammar, logic, and oratory.
 Later, he would take up mathematics, astronomy, and music.
 The students would use a stylus on wax.
 Later, when their handwriting improved, they would be given ink and parchment.
 Eventually, many of those schools became universities.
 Monks in scriptoria copied texts of Greece and Rome, as well as religious texts, and kept these manuscripts from being lost during the Middle Ages.